mindfulvector/VFPInstallers/README.md

 ### Step 2: Upgrade VFP 9 SP2 to Hotfix 3 (the Latest Hotfix)

+1. Ensure that Visual FoxPro is not running.

+2. Run `.\install_sp2_hotfix3.ps1` from a new Administrator PowerShell window.
+This will:
-Execute `VFP90SP2-KB968409-ENU.exe` to extract files into a folder you will subsequently specify.
-Follow the instructions in the readme (in that folder) to copy the files to their correct locations.
+    * Automatically execute `VFP90SP2-KB968409-ENU.exe` to extract files into a folder for you.
+    * Backup existing files to be updated, then copy new files into place.

 ### Step 3: Install MS XML4